Generalized Komar charges and Smarr formulas for black holes and boson stars: Introduction

 As a simple example of what we intend to do, let us consider possible boson star solutions of General Relativity in vacuum.
 The boundary of any Cauchy hypersurface of these spaces is the $(d-2)$-sphere at infinity.
 Integrating $d\mathbf{K}[\partial_{t}]\doteq 0$ over the Cauchy hypersurface and using Stokes theorem and Eq.~(\ref{eq:Komarmass}) leads to $M=0$ so that, according to the positive mass theorem \cite{Schon:1979rg,Schon:1981vd,Witten:1981mf}, the solution must be Minkowski spacetime.
 In other words: there are no boson stars in vacuum.

-This example shows how the generalized Komar charge can be used to constrain the possible solutions of a given theory.
-It also tells us that, in order to make non-trivial solutions possible we have to relax one or several of these assumptions: stationarity, regularity, asymptotic flatness, topological triviality, absence of event horizons and Einstein equations in vacuum.
+This example shows how the generalized Komar charge can be used to constrain the possible solutions of a given theory.\footnote{The study of the (non-)extsitence of non-topological solitons has a long history.
+The first result of this kind is Derrick's theorem Ref.~\cite{Derrick:1964ww} which proves the non-extstence of particle-like solutions of non-linear generalizations of the wave equation.
+The possibility of the existence of those solutions if they were allowed to have a periodic time dependence was also suggested in that reference.
+Solutions of the Einstein-Klein-Gordon theory of this kind were first found by Kaup in Ref.~\cite{Kaup:1968zz}.
+The characterization of non-gravitating spherically-symmetric solitons (called there \textit{Q-balls}) by the charge associated to a non-gauged global symmetry (a U$(1)$ symmetry, typically) and their existence were studied by Coleman in Ref.~\cite{Coleman:1985ki}.
+It is this symmetry that is used to make a generalized symmetric ansatz, as we will explain.
+Stars and black holes with solitonic scalar fields having a U$(1)$ global symmetry were constructed by Friedberg, Lee and Pang in Ref.~\cite{Friedberg:1986tq}.} It also tells us that, in order to make non-trivial solutions possible we have to relax one or several of these assumptions: stationarity, regularity, asymptotic flatness, topological triviality, absence of event horizons and Einstein equations in vacuum.

 We have already seen that a non-degenerate event horizon works as a second, inner boundary\footnote{This is not completely true: we can always choose a hypersurface $\Sigma^{d-1}$ that goes inside the horizon.
 However, in general, inside the horizon we are going to find singularities or non-trivial topology, including other asymptotically-flat regions.
 If we do not want to deal with these, we must consider another boundary and a section of the horizon (its bifurcation surface, if any) is the most convenient place for it due to its special properties.} on which the Komar integral of the Killing vector that generates it gives $TS$, so that $M-\Omega_{H}J =2TS \geq 0$, which can be satisfied for $M\neq 0$, even if the horizon is degenerate and $T=0$.